 Also ensure the client is aware that you are willing to discuss the claim and answer any questions they may have.
 I use the word ‘discuss’ and not ‘negotiate’.
 To indicate that you are willing to ‘negotiate’ gives the idea that you have built fat into your claim and that not all the costs are legitimate, which will immediately put your client on their guard and they will already doubt that your claim is legitimate or accurate.

-Claims that are clear and concise, and which have facts which are supported and can easily be justified are often agreed and settled with clients with little effort.
-Once contractors get a reputation of submitting inflated or bogus claims it can become difficult to convince the client when a reasonable and just claim is submitted.
+Construction variation claims that are clear and concise, and which have facts which are supported and can easily be justified are often agreed and settled with clients with little effort.
+Once contractors get a reputation of submitting inflated or bogus variation claims it can become difficult to convince the client when a reasonable and just construction variation claim is submitted.

-Of course a claim can be more easily supported if the contractor has maintained accurate documentation during the course of the construction works, communicating regularly with the client, and has taken all reasonable steps to prevent the claim from arising.
+Of course a variation claim can be more easily supported if the contractor has maintained accurate documentation during the course of the construction works (like Daily reports), communicating regularly with the client, and has taken all reasonable steps to prevent the claim from arising.
+Of course contractors must also understand their contract documents (your construction project contracts - why you need to understand them)

 Many construction projects lose money when construction companies pay their workers more than they are due.
 In other cases workers are paid less than they should and they become demoralised or demotivated, which impacts their productivity and can even lead to industrial action including work stoppages.